Click Here for Our Recommended Antivirus for Your Device

 What is Fellowship?

-A fellowship is a planned, funded, and post-professional opportunity to learn in a more focused area of clinical practice, education, or research.
+A fellowship is a planned, funded, and post-professional opportunity to learn in a more focused clinical practice, education, or research area.

-It is specially designed for the graduates of a residency or board-certified therapists to help them focus on the subspecialty area of their choice.
+It is specially designed for residency graduates or board-certified therapists to help them focus on the subspecialty area of their choice.

 There are certain requirements for a person to enter a fellowship program.
 Some of these qualifications for applicants are:

-1. Completion of a residency in the specialty area chosen or specialist certification.
+1. Completion of a residency in the speciality area chosen or specialist certification.

-2. A significant amount of clinical experience and work experience in the respective specialty area.
+2. A significant amount of clinical experience and work experience in the respective speciality area.

-3. The applicant needs to be able to demonstrate the clinical skills required within that particular specialty area.
+3. The applicant needs to be able to demonstrate the clinical skills required within that particular speciality area.

 When it comes to modern medicine, a fellowship means a period of training that may last from anywhere between 1 to 3 or 4 years.